 If you have traveled abroad in the past, you most likely purchased travel insurance, which we highly recommend.
-If you need more information, check out the company that we use: www.travelex-insurance.com.
+If you need more information, check out the company that we use: Travelex Insurance.

-Food here is generally safe to eat and tap water is safe to drink in most places.
+Food here is generally safe to eat and tap water is safe to drink in most places, especially in the high mountains of Boquete.
 If you’re unsure, don’t hesitate to ask and if you’re still apprehensive, buy bottled water and rinse your fruits and vegetables before eating them.